gconnectAfrika/schoolmanager/CONTRIBUTING.md

-# Contribute to GFAST web apps
+# Contribute to Gconnect web apps

-Thank you for your interest in GFAST web apps.
+Thank you for your interest in Gconnect web apps.
 The guide below outlines the best way to contribute.